Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 | rideshare | rideshare-dev | SignalR Service | Manual |
 | relecloudrideshare.onmicrosoft.com | N/A | B2C Tenant | Manual |

+:eight_spoked_asterisk: **Please note** that, in some cases, the resource names must be unique globally.
+We suggest you append an identifier to the above reosurce names so they become unique i.e. `ridesharefunctionstore-xyzw`, `rideshare-xyzw`, etc.

+:eight_spoked_asterisk: **Please note** that, if you are planning to use `Cake` to provision or dploy, you must adjust the `paths.cake` file to match your resource names.
+The `public static class Resources` class defines the resource names.

 ## Provision

 There are 3 ways to provision the required resources: